 When I listen to conversations about beauty, it sounds as if everyone has a different definition of it, one that they’re never really defined even to themselves.

 For me, beauty is a feeling best described with words like truth, rest, or peace.
 The other face feels like distracting, processed, or forced, with effects that could never believably have happened by themselves.
 The person’s natural colouring just can’t find a home for the colours because they’re so far removed from the woman’s natural pigmentation.
 A defined, sophisticated, polished, and still natural beauty comes from taking the colours that you already are and adding more of them.

-The best makeup is invisible.
-It should enhance your features without needing to be noticed.
-This is often called Neutral Makeup, heavily weighted with beiges and browns.
-Fine, but what if there are not many browns in your natural colouring?
+The best makeup feels invisible.
+It doesn’t somehow worm its way between us and the viewer or the dialogue we’re having.
+It enhances the features without needing to be noticed.
+This so not the same as the trend called Neutral Makeup, which is heavily weighted with beiges and browns.
+Fine on some, but what if there are not many browns in your natural colouring?

 The other definition of Neutral Makeup has to do with finding YOUR neutrals.
-That means colours like brown and gray for eyes, and pink/peach/purple/red for lips and cheeks.
+That means grays, mauves, or greens for eyes, and pink/peach/purple/red for lips and cheeks.
 This is the makeup that just becomes part of your face and that others don’t notice before they notice you.

-I very strongly encourage you to visit Sci\ART analyst Darin Wright at eleablake.com.
-Darin is THE source for correctly-coloured cosmetics for the 12 Seasons.
+Visit Sci\ART analyst Darin Wright at eleablake.com.
+Darin is the source for correctly-coloured cosmetics for the 12 Seasons.
 The quality is outstanding (in fact, this product changed my mind about loose powder makeup).
 The colours are precisely matched to your Season, whether you are looking for light, dark, gray, or coloured products.
 I am happy to see that the job of right-coloured cosmetics and easy shopping for women has been done right.